robertmc0/modules-test/modules/virtual-machine-images/image-templates/README.md

-# Image Templates Module
+# Image Templates

-This module deploys Microsoft.VirtualMachineImages imageTemplates
+This module deploys Microsoft.Compute/galleries/images AKA Image Templates

-## Description
+## Details

-- Creates Microsoft.Compute gallery resource.
+This module completes the following tasks:

-- Creates Microsoft.Compute galleries/images resource.
+- Creates a Microsoft.Compute/galleries/images resource.
-- Creates Microsoft.VirtualMachineImages imageTemplates resource.
+- Creates a Microsoft.VirtualMachineImages/imageTemplates resource.
+- Provides options to deploy Windows or Linux.
-- Applies a resource lock if specified.
+- Applies a lock to the component if specified.

 ## Parameters